Process Addiction Treatment

 People do not only get addicted to drugs and alcohol.
 There are also behavioral addictions, or process addictions.
 They may not be as physically addictive as heroin but they take over a person’s life.
 It grips them with a compulsion to repeat unhealthy behaviors over and over.
 This category of addiction involves a psychological dependence on a behavior or activity.
 It becomes the center of their lives.
 It impacts them physically, emotionally, financially and professionally.
 People addicted to behaviors are like drug addicts, but their drug may be sex, shopping, eating or gambling.

 Compulsive behaviors are a way to cope with an underlying issue.
 It may be a mental health disorder, emotional pain or trauma.
 These are addictive disorders that can be as disruptive to a person’s life as an addiction to drugs or alcohol.
-Just as substance abuse treatment and drug rehab help people with substance issues, those with process addictions can be helped by a specialized treatment center.
+Just as substance abuse treatment and drug rehab help people with drug addiction, those with process addictions can be helped by a specialized process addiction treatment center.

 At Promises, we treat people with process addictions and co-occurring substance abuse or other mental health disorders.
 Our clinicians use a blend of traditional and alternative therapies to help clients heal from the core issues.
 We help clients discover what is driving the disruptive symptoms in their lives.